 No matter your counseling theory of choice, reality is that you need “stuff” to counsel elementary students.
 Most of our sessions aren’t just sitting and talking.
-We need tools and props and resources and toys and games.
-These serve to engage our students and also to meaty concepts more concrete for their developing minds.
+We need individual counseling tools and props and resources and toys and games.
+These serve to engage our students and also to make meaty concepts more concrete for their developing minds.
 Sometimes we have the benefit of planning our sessions ahead of time.
 Most of the time we’ve got to operate “on the fly.”

 Over the years, I grew a collection of tools that became invaluable to have on hand for individual counseling sessions.
 Having them helped me feel more confident and they absolutely helped me serve my students better.
 Below are some of my favorites and how I use them.
 I’m not including any games here – I’ll do that in a separate post!

 This post includes affiliate links.

 I couldn’t live without this shredder.
 I’ve had one every year that I’ve worked as a therapist or counselor and it gets used every week.
 It’s great for helping kids “let go” of grudges.
 For shredding nightmares.
 Destroying unhelpful thoughts.
 One of the best things is that it requires a little physicality to use.
 There’s something extra powerful about feeling the gears grind while shredding something negative.